 Indiana was an advocate for many human rights issues, and central to the exhibition are his important social justice works.
 Mississippi (1965), from the artist’s Confederacy series, was a controversial response to racist atrocities committed against the United States Civil Rights movement of the 1950s and ‘60s, harking back to the 1861-65 American Civil War, with its formation of the pro-slavery and white supremacist Confederate States.
 Love Rising (The Black and White Love) (1968) was made in the aftermath of the assassination of Dr. Martin Luther King Jr., and Ash (1985), from Indiana’s Vinalhaven Construction series, references the gay community’s response to the AIDS crisis of the 1980s.

-Striking groups of columns and herms will be displayed across three gallery spaces, including early wooden constructions as well as later bronze casts.
-Varying in size from just over 1 metre to 3.5 metres tall, these sculptures were created using salvaged materials from the demolished industrial buildings surrounding the artist’s studio.
+Striking groups of columns and herms are displayed across three gallery spaces, including early wooden constructions as well as later bronze casts.
+Varying in size from just over 1 meter to 3.5 meters tall, these sculptures were created using salvaged materials from the demolished industrial buildings surrounding the artist’s studio.
 Indiana studied typography whilst he was a student at the University of Edinburgh and the use of words and numbers became central to his artistic practice, particularly the exploration of their physical form.
 He first used words on his early wooden herms, with the choice of word being dictated in part by the space in which the artist intended it to fit.
 He sought to use words that summarised a theme or feeling in the most direct way, for example, ‘eat’ to represent ‘life’ and ‘die’ to represent ‘death’.

-Indiana’s brilliantly coloured, 6-foot-high aluminium sculptures ONE Through ZERO (The Ten Numbers) (1980–2001) will be placed on the lawn outside the Underground Gallery.
+Indiana’s brilliantly coloured, 6-foot-high aluminium sculptures ONE Through ZERO (The Ten Numbers) (1980–2001) are placed on the lawn outside the Underground Gallery.
 Blending painting and sculpture, the Numbers represent the stages of human life, from birth to death.
 Indiana’s fascination with numbers stemmed from an acute awareness of how they are connected to everything we do and how they are understood across many languages.
 “Numbers fill my life,” he stated.
-“They fill, my life even more than love.
+“They fill my life even more than love.
 We are immersed in numbers from the moment we’re born.”

 The exhibition is supported by Morgan Art Foundation Ltd. and the Henry Moore Foundation.